Clorabase/Clorabase/README.md

 [Clorabase start-up]()

 ## BETA TESTING
 **This is currently in beta testing and does not represent final quality.
-You may find bugs,crashes or other issues.
+You may find bugs, crashes or other issues.
 Please report it to us.**
-To participate in beta testing, email us at [participate@rahilxcoder.tk]() or DM [@x0.rahil](https://www.instagram.com/x0.rahil/) on instagram.
+To participate in beta testing, email us at [participate@itsrahil.me]() or DM [@x0.rahil](https://www.instagram.com/x0.rahil/) on Instagram.
 We will put your name in beta contributors and testers.

 ### Console
-You can download the console from the accests of the latest release.
+You can download the console from the assets of the latest release.